(Almost) Efficient Mechanisms for Bilateral Trading: Introduction

 \subsection{Using Solutions for Bilateral Trade as ``Black-Boxes"}

-The above results study the fundamental problem of Bilateral Trade, and insights from the study of this basic problem should alleviate the design of mechanisms in more complex trade environments.
-In the second part of the paper, we show how results for Bilateral Trade can be directly applied to construct approximately-optimal mechanisms in other settings in a black box manner.
+The above results study the fundamental problem of Bilateral Trade, and insights from the study of this basic problem should alleviate the design of mechanisms in more complex trade environments.\footnote{ In a companion paper \cite{BD14}, we show how ideas that stem from our understanding of the simple bilateral-trade setting can be used in the design of mechanisms in more general, multi dimensional exchange settings.
+In particular, we show in \cite{BD14} how a careful use of distribution quantiles as prices can help approximate the optimal efficiency; In prior-free settings, quantile-like prices are artificially created by random sampling methods. } In the second part of the paper, we show how results for the bilateral trade problem can be directly applied to construct approximately-optimal mechanisms in other settings in a black box manner.
 More specifically, we show reductions\footnote{ A \emph{reduction} is a fundamental and widely used technique in theoretical computer science.
 This is essentially an algorithm that transforms one problem into another problem such that any solution to the latter problem implies a solution to the original problem as well. } of the following form: given a mechanism that guarantees some $\alpha$ approximation to Bilateral Trade, we design a mechanism for the other problem that obtains $f(\alpha)$ approximation for some function $f$.
 We assume that we are given a DSIC, ex-post budget balanced and individually-rational mechanism as input, and the mechanism we output maintains these desired properties.
-Given an $\alpha$-approximation mechanism for Bilateral Trade, we give the following reductions: \begin{itemize} \item \emph{(Partnership Dissolving )} Consider $n$ players, each player $i$ initially owns a fraction $r_i$ of a divisible good.
+Given an $\alpha$-approximation mechanism for Bilateral Trade, we give the following reductions: \begin{itemize} \item \emph{Partnership Dissolving.} Consider $n$ players, each player $i$ initially owns a fraction $r_i$ of a divisible good.
 Players have linear valuations, such that the value for player $i$ for a fraction $c$ of the item is $c \cdot v_i$.
-This is exactly the classic model by Cramton, Gibbons and Klemperer \cite{CGK87}.
+This is the classic model by Cramton, Gibbons and Klemperer \cite{CGK87}.
 We design a mechanism that achieves an $\alpha$ fraction of the optimal efficiency.
-This result proves that the extreme-ownership scenario of the partnership dissolving problem is actually the hardest to solve, and any approximation for the first implies the same approximation factor for the latter problem. \item \emph{(Divisible good with general monotone valuations.)} Consider a seller and a buyer, where the seller initially owns a fully divisible good.
+This result proves that the extreme-ownership scenario of the partnership dissolving problem is actually the hardest to solve, and any approximation for the first implies the same approximation factor for the latter problem. \item \emph{Divisible good with general monotone valuations.} Consider a seller and a buyer, where the seller initially owns a fully divisible good.
 The players have monotonically non-decreasing valuations.
-We design a mechanism that guarantees $\frac{\alpha}{\alpha+1}$ of the optimal efficiency in this setting. \item \emph{(Divisible good with convex valuations.)} Consider a 2-player environment, where each player $i$ initially holds some fraction $r_i$ of a divisible good.
+We design a mechanism that guarantees $\frac{\alpha}{\alpha+1}$ of the optimal efficiency in this setting. \item \emph{Divisible good with convex valuations.} Consider a 2-player environment, where each player $i$ initially holds some fraction $r_i$ of a divisible good.
 The players have convex valuations, i.e., preferences with decreasing marginal valuations.
 We design a mechanism that guarantees $\frac{\alpha}{\alpha+1}$ of the optimal efficiency in this setting. \end{itemize}